|

 Dry Ingredients:

-• Spices: A warm and inviting mix of ground ginger, nutmeg, cinnamon, and cloves.
+• Spices: a warm and inviting mix of ground ginger, nutmeg, cinnamon, and cloves.
 Each spice contributes to the characteristic flavor of pain d’épices.

 Wet Ingredients:

-• Orange Juice & Zest: For a citrusy undertone that complements the spices beautifully.
+• Orange Juice & Zest: for a citrusy undertone that complements the spices beautifully.

 🍂 Simple Step by Step Process